 - In general, it will provide you with more pages per minute.

-- For more commercial purposes, Black and white PPM can usually be printed at a higher volume.
+- For commercial purposes, Black and white PPM can usually be printed in higher volumes.

 Color PPM considerations

-- Printing in color will often be a slower print process due to the extra time needed to insert dots of colored ink on the page.
+- Printing in color is often a slower process because it requires extra time to place dots of colored ink on the page.

 - The number of pages will likely drop to half of the pages printed using Black and White PPM